Personal Injury Attorneys Near You in Palm Harbor Florida

-Our lawyers are equally adept at negotiating settlements and winning contentious lawsuits.
+Our Palm Harbor personal injury lawyers are adept at negotiating settlements and winning contentious lawsuits.
 Our first focus, however, is prompt and aggressive representation with the goal of winning a generous settlement for you as soon as possible.
-If a lawsuit becomes necessary, though, we are well-prepared – in fact, other law firms rent out our trial attorneys for their most difficult litigation.
-We are so confident in our ability to bring you a settlement or verdict that we work on a “no win, no pay” system.
+If a lawsuit becomes necessary, though, we are well-prepared – in fact, other law firms hire our trial attorneys for their most difficult litigation.
+We are so confident in our ability to bring you a settlement or verdict that we work on a “no fees/no costs unless we win” system.
 If we don’t bring back a settlement or verdict for you, you will owe us precisely nothing.

 Car Accidents: Florida roads are some of the nation’s most dangerous, unfortunately.
 Someone dies about once every three hours, and someone has probably been injured in an accident in the time that it has taken you to read this article thus far.
 About 25 percent of injury accidents are alcohol-related, and many more are caused by careless activities such as texting while driving.